martinhorak123/martinhorak123/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- I am football player of FK Mladá Boleslav
-- 🌱 I’m currently learning ...
+- I am also a student of Střední průmyslová škola Mladá Boleslav
-- 👯 I’m looking to collaborate on ...
+- My field in school is IT
-- 🤔 I’m looking for help with ...
+- If you want reach me my email is - martinhorakfkmb@seznam.cz
-- 💬 Ask me about ...
+- social media - instagram - @horaak_martin
-- 📫 How to reach me: ...martinhorakfkmb@seznam.cz
+-
-- 😄 Pronouns: ...
+-
-- ⚡ Fun fact: ...i like football
+-
 -->